The advantages of RPP certification

 The administrative system of the company shall ensure that volumes of RPP certified peat can be proven at all times.

-All companies within the RPP Chain of Custody have to be RPP registered.
+All companies within the RPP Chain of Custody have to be RPP registered (click here for more information on registration).
 Suppliers of the non-certified peat either register or sign the due diligence agreement.

 Certifying your peat shows your commitment to responsible production of peat with respect to the environment